usarscotus/legal-directory/frcp/rule_4.md

 (i) to the individual defendant; or

-(ii) for a defendant subject to service under Rule 4(h) , to an officer, a managing or general agent, or any other agent authorized by appointment or by law to receive service of process;
+&nbsp;&nbsp;(ii) for a defendant subject to service under Rule 4(h) , to an officer, a managing or general agent, or any other agent authorized by appointment or by law to receive service of process;

 &nbsp;&nbsp;&nbsp;&nbsp;(B) name the court where the complaint was filed;